njlochner/nozama-cloudsearch/README.rst

 Development
 -----------

 I develop and maintain project on Mac OSX.
-I have install docker-composer, docker, virtualenvwrappers and Python3 using brew.
+I have install docker-composer, docker, virtualenvwrapper and Python3 using brew.
 I use "make" to aid development.

 .. code-block:: sh